-16. EXPLORATION AND EVALUATION ASSETS
+15. EXPLORATION AND EVALUATION ASSETS

 The exploration and evaluation assets represent all costs directly associated with exploration and evaluation and are initially capitalised.
-The exploration and evaluation activities are in the area of Xin Zhuang Town, Yifeng, Jiangxi Province, the PRC, which is the principal place of business of Yifeng Wanguo; and in the areas of the Balcooma District and the Einasleigh District, Australia, which is the principal place of business of a subsidiary incorporated in Australia.
+The exploration and evaluation activities are in the area of Yifeng, Jiangxi Province, the PRC, which is the principal place of business of Yifeng Wanguo; and in the areas of the Balcooma District and the Einasleigh District, Australia, which is the principal place of business of a subsidiary incorporated in Australia.
+As set out in note 14, the exploration and evaluation assets in Yifeng have been reclassified as mining right during this year.

-17. PREPAID LEASE PAYMENTS
+16. PREPAID LEASE PAYMENTS